ramesh-dev-code/Medical-RAG-using-Bio-Mistral-7B/README.md

 [Demo ▶️](https://www.youtube.com/watch?v=A_m3tCqdts4)

 ## Implementation on Intel AI PC
+### Disclaimer
+This demo is intended only for the purpose of exploring new LLM use cases at the edge and not recommended for production-grade medical chatbot

 ### Device Under Test
 Processor: Intel® Core™ Ultra 7 165H
 OS: Windows 11 Pro 23H2